cristiroma/drupal-8-varnish-purge-configuration/README.md

-# drupal-8-varnish-purge-configuration
+# Drupal 8 Varnish integration

-Varnish integration with Drupal 8 via purge and purge-varnish supporting modules
+This repository contains the reference configuration files to integrate Varnish with Drupal 8 using the two modules: purge and varnish_purge.